 Tip: At Seat Guru, you can see a seating chart of the actual plane that will be used on your flight (barring last-minute changes), including the restroom and galley locations, a guide to which are considered the “good seats” onboard, and details such as diaper changing stations and locations for airplane bassinets.

 If you don’t want to chance it, or worry that bulkhead row seats may be too exposed and noisy for your baby to sleep, consider the FlyeBaby air travel hammock for infants.
-It can be used in most seating positions throught the airplane.
+It can be used in most seating positions throughout the airplane.
 More here in the detailed FlyeBaby review.

 Got more questions about flying with babies and infants–and their older siblings?
 Check out the Travels by Airplane section of Travels with Baby: The Ultimate Guide… with more than 80 pages of tips and advice on air travel alone, including the airlines comparison chart, tips for planning your in-flight entertainment, and more.